Masala Herb

 • 1 Tablespoon Miso Paste *see Notes

-• Green Onion Stalks sliced to garnish
+• Green Onions sliced to garnish

-US Customary – Metric
+US - Metric

 Instructions

 • When done soaking, discard mushrooms (and kombu if you added that earlier).
-Keep dashi on the stovetop and heat up.
+Keep dashi on the stove top and heat up.

 • The dashi will form foam.
 Skim foam with a fine mesh.

-• Add soy sauce, sugar and salt to the dashi and combine while it's still cooking.
+• Add soy sauce, sugar, and salt to the dashi and combine while it's still cooking.

 • Take miso soup from the heat, garnish with sliced green onion stalks and serve hot.